pelavarre/byoverbs/futures.md

 i gather notes here when they reach me, then later i spread them out above

++ the non-x Py at 'apt find git screen script ssh sudo' should go live
++ + as easily as already at:  bin/touch.py

 + mv.py should toggle itself off?
 + mv.py should stop freaking over trailing '/'
 + cp.py should work like mv.py